ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
-% value emitted 156 !== % value emitted 155 on line 214 of bubblesort.pt
-% value emitted 257 !== % value emitted 255 on line 338 of bubblesort.pt
+% value emitted 254 !== % value emitted 255 on line 338 of bubblesort.pt
-% value emitted 238 !== % value emitted 236 on line 353 of bubblesort.pt
+% value emitted 235 !== % value emitted 236 on line 353 of bubblesort.pt
-% value emitted 372 !== % value emitted 369 on line 447 of bubblesort.pt
+% value emitted 371 !== % value emitted 369 on line 447 of bubblesort.pt
 % value emitted 223 !== % value emitted 221 on line 463 of bubblesort.pt

 ```